Driving Through Curves: Tips & Instructions to Navigating Winding RoadsUpdated Sept. 28, 2020

 Driving through a right-hand curve can be problematic – especially on narrow roads where visibility is limited.
 If there is little to no other traffic around, drivers traveling around the curve in the opposite direction may veer into your lane.
 In this situation, it is safer to adopt an early position close to the centerline as you approach the curve.
 From this position you can more easily be seen by opposing traffic approaching the curve, before they are in danger of drifting over the centerline.

 When approaching a blind curve, it may be impossible to see drivers traveling in the opposite direction, or for them to see you.
 Some state driving manuals advise motorists to sound their horns to warn opposing traffic, when coming up to a blind curve.
 If this is permitted or mandatory in your area, details will be found in your state driver’s handbook.
-When driving at night, you can achieve the same affect by briefly raising your high-beam headlights as you approach a blind curve.
+When driving at night, you can achieve the same effect by briefly raising your high-beam headlights as you approach a blind curve.
 This is generally permitted nationwide.

 How to drive through a curve: step-by-step